macphyter/bitaxe-OLED/README.md

 The MCU firmware will display various GUI pages, and the data for these pages will be supplied by the bitaxe through the UART.

+The MCU is an STM32G0B1KEU6 which has 512KB of flash memory and 144K of RAM, and runs at 64 MHz from the internal oscillator.